Skip to content

 Google ADK and Anthropic's multi-agent research system use synchronous orchestrator-worker patterns.
 Anthropic notes that async event-driven execution would improve parallelism but "adds challenges in result coordination, state consistency, and error propagation."
 Source

-Failure Modes
+Failure modes

-• Every status must have a designated handler
+• Give every status a designated handler

 Example